hylandtechoutreach/ucs-js/DataTypes/README.md

 ## Data Types
 This lesson covers two basic data types in JavaScript: strings and numbers.
 It also includes a brief introduction to code comments (which is reiterated in the code-along).

-## Warm-Up: Questions
+## Warm-Up: Blooket
-Prompt the students with the following, and allow them to ponder it briefly:

-- Think of some different types of data you might see on a website.
-- How do you think that data is stored inside a computer?

-Discussion will take place during the lecture.
+Run through the [JavaScript Basics Review](https://dashboard.blooket.com/set/641cac24f3913d08035edfbd) blooket to refresh some memories.

 ## Lecture: Data Types
 The [presentation](DataTypes.pptx) introduces the following concepts: